Drake

 std::optional< doublestatic_friction {0.5}

-Controls energy damping from contact, for contact models other than multibody::DiscreteContactApproximation::kSap.
+Controls energy dissipation from contact, for contact approximations other than* multibody::DiscreteContactApproximation::kSap.
 More...

 Controls energy damping from contact, only for multibody::DiscreteContactApproximation::kSap.
 More...